bernhardAxonIvy/doc/source/designer-guide/user-interface/user-dialogs/html-dialogs.rst

 HTML Dialogs
 ------------

-An HTML Dialog (in the following abbreviated as HD) is the |ivy| way to implement a User Dialog Component.
+An HTML Dialog (in the following abbreviated as HD) is the Axon Ivy way to implement a User Dialog Component.
 HDs use the Java Server Faces (JSF) technology.